Hendy/umbraco-look/README.md

-		StartsWith = "Abc", // the name must start with this string EndsWith = "Xyz",  // the name must end with this string Contains = "123", // the name must contain this string CaseSenstive = true // applies to all StartsWith, EndsWith, Contains },
+		StartsWith = "Abc", // the name must start with this string EndsWith = "Xyz",  // the name must end with this string Contains = "123", // the name must contain this string CaseSenstive = true // applies to all: Is, StartsWith, EndsWith & Contains },

 	DateQuery = new DateQuery() {